aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-slide/slide-master/_index.md

 {{% alert color="info" title="Note" %}}

-* In Aspose.Slides, all the slide setups (Slide Master, Slide Layout, and the slide itself) are actually slide objects implementing the [**BaseSlide**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/BaseSlide) interface.
+* In Aspose.Slides, all the slide setups (Slide Master, Slide Layout, and the slide itself) are actually slide objects implementing the [**BaseSlide**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/BaseSlide) class.
 * Therefore, Slide Master and Slide Layout may implement the same properties and you need to know how their values will be applied to a  [Slide](https://reference.aspose.com/slides/nodejs-java/aspose.slides/Slide) object.
 The Slide Master is applied first to a slide and then the Slide Layout is applied.
 For example, if the Slide Master and Slide Layout both have a background value, the Slide will end up with the background from the Slide Layout.

 {{% /alert %}}